qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 " %}

 {% include collapsible.html title="intro" content="
-have you ever wanted to drink a pig? no? me neither!
+have you ever wanted to drink an eight-pound block of lead? no? me neither!

 uh. here we go.
 " %}